How to Write a Research Paper: 9 Steps, 25 Topics & Tools

 The structure of a research paper is designed to organize information and ideas in a logical and persuasive manner.
 Different formats may be required depending on the discipline and use,but a research paper has the following essential parts:

-• Research Paper Introduction – Demonstrates the problem, describes why it is important, and states the research question or thesis.
+Research Essay Introduction – Demonstrates the problem, describes why it is important, and states the research question or thesis.

-• Results – Presents findings, often with tables, charts, or figures for clarity.
+Results - Present findings clearly, often with tables, figures, charts, or organized evidence.

-• Discussion – Interprets the results, comparing them to existing research and exploring implications.
+Discussion - Interpret the results, connect them to existing research, and explain their significance.

 How Long Should a Research Paper Be?

-• Short papers (1,500–3,000 words) – These are common types of writing assignments in undergraduate courses.
-They usually focus on one issue and offer a brief argument.
+Short papers (1,500-3,000 words) - These are common undergraduate assignments and usually focus on one narrow issue or argument.

 9 Steps to Write a Research Paper